lit-mod-viz/narrative-time-space/annotator-guidelines.md

 write a film adaptation of the story, where would you place the scene markers.
 Trust your intuition and try to be consistent throughout.

-## Time examples

-Time changes fall into several broad categories.
+## Time changes

 If we think of narrative time as a kind of a string, disruptions of narrative would indicate tears or gaps in the natural, linear, smooth progression.

-that break the continuity of the story.
+Perceptible time changes (those that break the continuity of the story.
-An author may signal a disturbance in the

-Time: major disruption in time, is explicitly evoked by a temporal marker Absolute (Christmas, May 5th)
-Relative (5 years later)
-Time period
-Duration
+We are looking for explicit temporal markers that situate events or scenes at points on the narrative timeline.
+A marker may establish an absolute or relative point in time ("May 5th," "a few days later"), symbolically position an event in time ("the first time X happened," "before X...now Y"), or circumscribe an event's duration.
+All markers may be precise or vague, and operate on varying levels of time granularity.

+Time changes are straightforward to note when events occur within the same narrative level.
+What if narrative levels are breached?

 What is major?
 Differentiate between mere reference to another time, and immersive transportation to another time (latter is major).
 Thinking about chronotope â in addition to explicit demarcation of time, does time